jnissenbaum18/startrekrewrites/_posts/2021-09-14-voy-neverending-night-2.md

 “Look.”
 Chakotay continued.
 “We’re all feeling the pressure, including me.
 But we have to make the best of it.”

 “Maybe we’ve got the wrong attitude here.
-This could be a good chance of pace.”
+This could be a good change of pace.”
 Kim proposed.
 “Why don’t we think of this as a two month vacation instead?”

 Torres was not impressed with Kim’s suggestion at all.
 “That’s a great idea, Harry.
 Why didn’t I think of that?”
 She said sarcastically.